Information for ambulance clinicians

 1. How can the service be accessed?

-The Consultant Connect App is a cloud-based service, and therefore, no patient information is stored on the device or within the app.
+The Consultant Connect App is a cloud-based service; therefore, no patient information is stored on the device or within the app.
 This includes the safe clinical photography feature – PhotoSAF.
-Photos taken via the app are stored in an IG-secure and GDPR-compliant cloud and not on the device, meaning photos won’t appear on your camera roll or in the recently deleted folder.
-The photos are automatically sent to your NHS email address and can also be accessed in your browser from a desktop computer by logging in using your credentials for the app.
-In areas where sharing is enabled, photos and messages can also be sent within the app directly to specialist teams for advice.
+Photos can only be taken via the app and are stored in an IG-secure and GDPR-compliant cloud and not on the device, meaning photos won’t appear on your camera roll or in the recently deleted folder.
+The photos are automatically sent to your NHS email address.
+They can also be accessed via Consultant Connect in your browser from any device by logging in using your credentials for the app.

-Prof-to-prof telephone advice can also be accessed by calling your Health Board’s unique Dial-In Number from any phone.
+Telephone Prof-to-Prof Advice can also be accessed by calling your Health Board’s unique Dial-In Number from any phone.
 Your Dial-In Number, the specialties you have access to, and their operating hours can be found in your Service Directory.
-If you do not have your Dial-In Number, please contact the Consultant Connect team at hello@consultantconnect.org.uk.
+If you do not have your Dial-In Number or Service Directory link, please contact the Consultant Connect Team at hello@consultantconnect.org.uk.

-The time it takes a clinician to connect to a specialist for prof-to-prof telephone advice is just 13 seconds (Scotland average).
+The time it takes a clinician to connect to a specialist for Telephone Prof-to-Prof Advice is just 13 seconds (Scotland average).

 If you work across multiple Health Boards, please email hello@consultantconnect.org.uk for us to provide you with the correct access.